Shuraviraj/Maze_Solver/README.md

 Maze Solver -> Using JAVA

-It’s a 2d grid have Start point ans End point
+It’s a 2d grid have Start point and End point

-we have to find Shortest possible path b/w starting point and end point
+we have to find The Shortest possible path b/w starting point and end point

 ## Features